w3f/research/docs/polkadot/implementors-guide/guide.md

 The Initializer module is special - it's responsible for handling the initialization logic of the other modules to ensure that the correct initialization order and related invariants are maintained.
 The other modules won't specify a on-initialize logic, but will instead expose a special semi-private routine that the initialization module will call.
 The other modules are relatively straightforward and perform the roles described above.

-### The Initializer Module

-#### Description

-This module is responsible for initializing the other modules in a deterministic order.
-It also has one other purpose: accepting and forwarding session change notifications.

-ParachainHost runtime modules can't determine ahead-of-time when session change notifications are going to happen (note: this depends on module initialization order again - better to put session before parachains modules).
+The Parachain Host operates under a changing set of validators.
+Time is split up into periodic sessions, where each session brings a potentially new set of validators.
+Sessions are buffered by one, meaning that the validators of the upcoming session are fixed and always known.
+Parachain Host runtime modules need to react to changes in the validator set, as it will affect the runtime logic for processing candidate backing, availability bitfields, and misbehavior reports.
+The Parachain Host modules can't determine ahead-of-time exactly when session change notifications are going to happen within the block (note: this depends on module initialization order again - better to put session before parachains modules).
 Ideally, session changes are always handled before initialization.
 It is clearly a problem if we compute validator assignments to parachains during initialization and then the set of validators changes.
 In the best case, we can recognize that re-initialization needs to be done.
 In the worst case, bugs would occur.

 There are 3 main ways that we can handle this issue:
   1. Establish an invariant that session change notifications always happen after initialization.
 This means that when we receive a session change notification before initialization, we call the initialization routines before handling the session change.